 5. When does Inheritance tax have to be paid?

 Your executors need to pay the inheritance tax liability within six months following death.
-If you do not, you risk facing a penalty.

 6. Residential status and IHT